mqy/llama.cpp/examples/mulmat-tune/README.md

 For Accelerate/OpenBLAS, mul_mat_q_f32, the init stage is run on CPU, and is paralleled in this CL.
 The `cpu-only` approach runs init stage with 1 threads and compute stage in N threads.
-The `use-blas` approach runs init stage in CPU with N threads, and run compute stage in GPU with 1 thread.
+The `with_gpu` approach runs init stage in CPU with N threads, and run compute stage in GPU with 1 thread.

 For any given M/N/K/n_threads, we interpolate time for M between two `M`s.